Combining Data Generation and Active Learning for Low-Resource Question Answering: Method

-\paragraph{}Since the ultimate goal is to improve the performance of the MRQA model, we propose the following novel methods integrating the MRQA model in the computation of the ranking scores:

-\paragraph{Round-trip (RT)} We generate question-answer pairs from the context similarly to SP, and then we apply an MRQA model in order to rank the samples according to the F1 score between the predicted answer and the answer generated by the data generation model.
+\paragraph{Round-trip (RT)} Since the ultimate goal is to improve the performance of the MRQA model, we propose this novel method integrating the MRQA model in the computation of the ranking score: Question-answer pairs are generated from the context similarly to SP, and then we apply an MRQA model in order to rank the samples according to the F1 score between the predicted answer and the answer generated by the data generation model.
 We therefore prefer documents for which the data generation model will generate question-answer pairs which the MRQA model cannot predict correctly.

-\paragraph{D-SP+RT} We combine the D-SP and the RT scores sample-wise to obtain the final ranking score.
-To this end, the D-SP score is rescaled so that its range matches the RT score (thus the best prediction corresponds to the value of 1.0) and the distribution is similar to RT and has been found using manual inspection of samples' scores: